DuoRAT: Towards Simpler Text-to-SQL Models: Experiments

 \subsection{Comparing DuoRAT to Other Models}

-Table~\ref{tab:duorat-vs-others} compares DuoRAT's performance on the Spider development set to that of the other state-of-the-art models \footnote{We copied other models' results from the Spider leaderboard at \url{https://yale-lily.github.io/spider} on October 19, 2020.}.
-DuoRAT performs similarly to its close relative RAT-SQL and outperforms most recently proposed models.
-Importantly, DuoRAT trains 3 times faster than RAT-SQL.
-We associate the difference in speed with replacing RAT-SQL's LSTM-with-parent-feeding decoder with a transformer one.
+Table~\ref{tab:duorat-vs-others} compares DuoRAT's performance on the Spider development set to that of other state-of-the-art models \footnote{Results taken from the Spider leaderboard at \url{https://yale-lily.github.io/spider} on October 19, 2020.}.
+DuoRAT performs similarly to its close relative RAT-SQL and outperforms other recently proposed models.
+Importantly, DuoRAT training takes roughly two days compared to six days for RAT-SQL.
+We associate the difference in speed with replacing RAT-SQL's LSTM-with-parent-feeding decoder with a transformer.